People & Vision

-The Lab is interdisciplinary, combining lifespan developmental psychology, educational psychology, and anthropology.
+The Lab is interdisciplinary, combining lifespan developmental psychology, educational psychology, sociology, and anthropology.
 The Lab has specialist expertise in cohort studies, naturalistic experiments, and microgenetic studies; phenomenological and discursive approaches; and person-oriented, longitudinal, and structurally complex statistical models.

 Members of the ELSS Lab are involved in several international and national collaborative research projects.
 These projects serve as the basis for much of the Lab's research.

 The Lab also features unique projects from its masters, doctoral and postdoctoral researchers.

 Associate Professor of Education